isaacwoodruff/kubernetes-hello-world-python-flask/README.md

+# Docker & Kubernetes Workflow
+This project was cloned as part of the Duke University Building Cloud Computing Solutions at Scale Specialization.
+The purpose of this exercise was to become familiar with the workflow of Docker and Kubernetes on a local environment with a simple Flask application.

+*  *  *  *  *

 # Kubernetes Hello World
 A Kubernetes Hello World Project for Python Flask.
 This project uses [a simple Flask app that returns correct change](https://github.com/noahgift/flask-change-microservice) as the base project and converts it to Kubernetes.
 ![kubernetes-load-balanced-cluster](https://user-images.githubusercontent.com/58792/111511557-3f45a280-8725-11eb-8e4a-5f5ef787796d.png)